AshkanDn/NHS-Digital-Prescribing/README.md

 This project represents one of the initial attempts to make implementations publicly available.
 The provided R-file contains extensive coding and requires additional explanations.
 Future updates will be made to enhance documentation.
 Feedback and questions are welcomed to improve clarity and understanding.

-Please feel free to ask any questions or provide feedback to improve the project implementation and documentation.

 **Libraries:**

     library(XML)